Nyakio-Eva/Bot-Battlr-app/README.md

    * use the useEffect hook to fetch bots data     (GET request) to http://localhost:3000/bots
    * use useState hook to update state in the component
    * update state by passing the array of bots to setBots
-   * display a list a bots profiles
+   * display a list a bots profiles = with buttons: view profile, add bot to your army, and close profile
    * use pagination

 - create a MyBotArmy component to render individual bots selected by user

 - Implement functionality to:
     * add a bot to MyBotArmy component
     * release a bot from the army